Irish Republican Brotherhood: War of Independence, Civil War and dissolution

-Following the Rising some republicans—notably Éamon de Valera and Cathal Brugha—left the organization, which they viewed as no longer necessary, since the Irish Volunteers now performed its function.
+Following the Rising some republicans—notably Éamon de Valera and Cathal Brugha—left the organisation, which they viewed as no longer necessary, since the Irish Volunteers now performed its function.
 The IRB, during the 1919–21 War of Independence, was under the control of Michael Collins, who was secretary, and subsequently president, of the Supreme Council.
 Volunteers such as Séumas Robinson said afterwards that the IRB by then was "moribund where not already dead", but there is evidence that it was an important force during the war.

 When the Anglo-Irish Treaty was signed on 6 December 1921, it was debated by the Supreme Council, which voted to accept it by eleven votes to four.
-Those on the Supreme Council who opposed the Treaty included former leader Harry Boland, Austin Stack and Liam Lynch.
+Those on the Supreme Council who opposed the Treaty included Austin Stack, Liam Lynch, and former leader Harry Boland.
 Anti-Treaty republicans like Ernie O'Malley, who fought during the Civil War against the Treaty, saw the IRB as being used to undermine the Irish Republic.
-The IRB became quiescent during the Civil War, which ended in May 1923, but it emerged again later that year as a faction within the National Army that supported Minister for Defence Richard Mulcahy against the "Old IRA", which fought against the recruitment of ex-British Army personnel and the demobilization of old IRA men.
+The IRB became quiescent during the Civil War, which ended in May 1923, but it emerged again later that year as a faction within the National Army that supported Minister for Defence Richard Mulcahy against the "Old IRA", which fought against the recruitment of ex-British Army personnel and the demobilisation of old IRA men.
 This came to a head with the Army Mutiny of 1924, in the wake of which Mulcahy resigned and other IRB members of the army were dismissed by acting President of the Executive Council Kevin O'Higgins.
-The IRB subsequently dissolved itself, although it is not known whether a formal decision was taken, or it simply ceased to function.
+The IRB subsequently dissolved itself, although it is not known whether a formal decision was taken, or whether it simply ceased to function.